cgarciae/tensorbuilder/README.md

     print(h)

-Note that `fully_connected` is functions from `tf.contrib.layers` that is included as a method by the `tensorbuilder.slim_patch`.
+Note that `fully_connected` is actually a function from `tf.contrib.layers`, it is patched as a method by the `tensorbuilder.slim_patch`.
 The `tensorbuilder.patch` includes a lot more methods that register functions from the `tf`, `tf.nn` and `tf.contrib.layers` modules plus some custom methods based on `fully_connected` to create layers:

     import tensorflow as tf
     import tensorbuilder as tb